TrainDoctor/PZModScraper/README.md

 ```

 You can then put these output of this script into the ``WorkshopIDs=`` and ``ModIDs=`` fields in your server config.

-Desired features if I ever get around to adding them:
-- [x] Config files for usage based on yaml
-- [x] Allow for excluding mod ids